FelixLou/Lintcode/medium/Gas Station.md

 Question: http://www.lintcode.com/en/problem/gas-station/

-//If the sum of gas is more than the sum of cost, it could success.
-So the thing you need to do is to find
-//where you should start.
+Note: If the sum of gas is more than the sum of cost, it could success.
+So the thing you need to do is to find where you should start.
 ```
 public class Solution {
     /**